Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

     # Whether towns with no claimed townblocks should be deleted when the new day is run.
     delete_0_plot_towns: 'false'
+  hour_timer:
+    # The number of minutes in each "day".
+    # Default is 60m.
+    hour_interval: 60m
+    # The time each "hour", when the hourly timer ticks.
+    # MUST be less than hour_interval.
+Default is 30m.
+    new_hour_time: 30m
+    # The interval of each "short" timer tick
+    # Default is 20s.
+    short_interval: 20s

   # Lots of messages to tell you what's going on in the server with time taken for events.
   debug_mode: 'false'